Calling Me Close, Grandma Whispered Her Final Words – On Christmas Morning, I Went to Fulfill Her Last Wish

 Dad's letter was next.
 He unfolded it carefully and smiled as he read, "To my son-in-law, for the man who shares my love of history.
 This is for you, from your old father-in-law's collection.
 May it ignite the same passion in you."

 She had given him a rare, collectible book on ship models that had belonged to my late grandfather.
 Dad's eyes lit up with excitement as I passed it to him.
-It had been a dream of his to own it, and Grandma had fulfilled his wish.
+It had been his dream to own it, and Grandma had fulfilled his wish.

 A book with a ship on the cover | Source: Midjourney